neuroidss/lab-governance/README.md

  - cereals
  - 'szörp'

-## Domain of Biz: Relocation cost coverage
+## Domain of Biz: Relocation cost coverage for new Partners
-The company covers the flight cost of the relocating Partners.
+- Flight
+- Health insurance until not being employed do the visa application process, but is already in Hungary